grevelle/Sprinkler-rain-bypass/README.md

 - General code optimizations

 # Required parts and API access
-- 1 Raspberry Pi with active internet connection and GPIO library installed (I used a Raspberry Pi Zero W and added GPIO Pins added)
+- 1 Raspberry Pi with active internet connection and GPIO library installed (I used a Raspberry Pi Zero W and added GPIO Pins)
 - 1 Raspberry Pi breakout board (many are available, you can also use a breadboard if you want a no solder option)
 - 2 50-300 ohm resistors
 - 1 single channel 3V relay module